Daily Operations Aboard USS Carl Vinson (CVN 70)

 |0

-This work, Daily Operations Aboard USS Carl Vinson (CVN 70) [Image 5 of 5], by Amber Rivette, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Daily Operations Aboard USS Carl Vinson (CVN 70) [Image 5 of 5], by PO2 Analice Baker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.